 Meredith serves on the Board of the UU Buddhist Fellowship, and is active with the Interfaith Coalition for Social Action in Westchester County.
 A serious Zen practioner and student since 2001, Meredith leads the Boundless Way Zen Center of Westchester.

 He has a somewhat indeterminate number of grown children, and lives happily in his congregation's parsonage, sometimes with his spouse.
+In addition to his posts here, Meredith blogs at The Liberal Pulpit.

 He lives in Peekskill with his partner and their young daughter.